Yanesplu/StyleHub_test/StyleHub_Test_Cases.md

 ### Steps

-1. Click the "Next" arrow on the carousel2.
-Click the "Previous" arrow
+1. Click the "Next" arrow on the carousel
+2. Click the "Previous" arrow

 ### Expected Result